 Getting Started with Blazor Web App with Authentication

-This guide demonstrates how to build a Blazor Web App with authentication using .NET 9.
+This guide demonstrates how to build a Blazor Web App with authentication using .NET 9 or .NET 10.
 It uses the built-in AuthenticationStateProvider to retrieve and manage user identity details from the application’s authentication context, enabling secure and consistent user state handling across components.

 Prerequisites